A Bug's Life: Theatrical

 A few days before the world premiere, the film was screened at Camp David as the movie theater in the White House was under renovation.
 A day after the screening, the crew visited the Oval Office in the White House.

 The film's world premiere was on November 14, 1998, at the El Capitan Theatre in Los Angeles.
-It opened at the El Capitan on November 20, 1998 before opening nationwide on November 25.
+It opened there on November 20, 1998 before its nationwide release alongside Babe: Pig in the City and Home Fries five days later on November 25.

 A teaser trailer for Star Wars: Episode I – The Phantom Menace was attached to the screenings of A Bug's Life.
 As with other films such as Meet Joe Black, The Siege and The Waterboy, moviegoers bought tickets for the sole purpose of seeing the trailer and leaving before the film started.
 Within a few weeks into the film's theatrical release, new outtakes were added to the theatrical prints.
 Because the film is animated, no actual outtakes exist; they are animated specifically for the outtakes sequence.

 Home media

 A Bug's Life was the first home video release to be entirely created using a digital transfer.
 Every frame of animation was converted from the film's computer data, as opposed to the standard analog film-to-videotape transfer process.
 This allowed for the film's DVD release to retain its original 2.35:1 widescreen format.
 The DVD was released on April 20, 1999, alongside a VHS release which was presented in a standard 1.33:1 "fullscreen" format.
 The film's fullscreen transfer was performed by entirely "reframing" the film shot by shot; more than half of the film's footage was modified by Pixar animators to fit within the film's aspect ratio.
 Several characters and objects were moved closer together to avoid being cut out of frame.
 The film's VHS release was the best-selling VHS in the United Kingdom, with 1.76 million units sold by the end of the year.
 On August 1, 2000, these editions were re-released on VHS and DVD under the Walt Disney Gold Classic Collection banner.

-On May 27, 2003, a 2-disc Collector's Edition DVD was released.
-This THX-certified DVD release once again gives the option of viewing the film in Widescreen or Full Frame.
-The second disc features numerous bonus features, such as a set-top game and a Finding Nemo featurette.
+On November 23, 1999, a 2-disc Collector's Edition DVD was released.
+The first disc has the option of viewing the film in widescreen or fullscreen, an audio commentary and two isolated audio tracks.
+On the second disc, the supplemental materials include behind-the-scenes footage, abandoned sequences, storyboards, trailers and more.
+A re-issue of the Collector's Edition DVD premiered four years later on May 27, 2003.
+This THX-certified DVD release includes newly added bonus features, such as a set-top game and a Finding Nemo featurette.

 On May 19, 2009, the film was released on Blu-ray, and then on 4K Blu-ray on March 3, 2020.